EGR304-2025-F-105/Team105.github.io/docs/Appendix/App-Team-Org.md

 1. A short meeting will happen after class to discuss possible future meetings.
 Additionally, there would be text reminders about said meetings.
 1. The team will discuss with one another about scheduling or another possible way for additional meetings or changes.
 1. The format with the meetings will be both face-to-face and virtual depending on the complexity of the project's task.
 1. When there is a meeting that an individual missed, there will a google document that contains all information about the meeting that they can read.
+1. Physical meetings will occur on Mondays and Wednesdays after 4:30pm.
+Additionally, Thursday will be a floater day for anyone who missed previous meetings or need additional support.

 ## Roles & Responsibilities